 Star Citizen HOTAS Suggestions:

-For those seeking a high-end experience, we’d suggest the Thrustmaster HOTAS Warthog.
-This is a very high-end HOTAS.
-It feels expensive and is expensive, but you get what you pay for.
+For those seeking a high-end experience, we’d suggest the Thrustmaster Warthog.
+It feels expensive and it is expensive, but you get what you pay for.
 The accuracy is similar to the T.16000M which drives a lot of people to the much cheaper option.